kevin-chen452/RecipeManager/README.md

 ## Phase 4: Task 3

-There is too much coupling in my RecipeManager ui class.
+There is too much coupling in my RecipeManager class.
 What happens is that many features, such as doRemoveRecipe, doLocateRecipe, and doRecipeRating, all check that the size of recipeList is not 0 before continuing.
 If it is equal to 0, it prints the same message "Sorry, there are no recipes in the list right now."
 I refactored it to make that message a constant, called NO_RECIPES_MESSAGE.